Services for Students

 How to submit

-You use the same platform and process for uploading your first submission, as well as corrections and/or re-submission.
-Once the degree has been conferred, your final version will be retained for publication in the repository, all other copies will be deleted.
+Notitngham ePrints is the used to store your first submission, as well as corrections and/or re-submission.
+Once the degree has been conferred, your final version will be retained for publication in the repository, all previous drafts will be removed.

 What happens with my submission